jezzsantos/saastack/docs/design-principles/0200-javascript-actions.md

 * This service actively/passively detects when connectivity is lost using various strategies (i.e., polling),
 * It maintains a state of 'online' or 'offline'.
-* This service must also updated whenever any XHR call fails due to loss of connectivity, and when it is, it must then actively detect when connectivity is restored.
+* This service must also be updated whenever any XHR call fails due to loss of connectivity, and when it is, it must then actively detect when connectivity is restored.

 The action is always wired into this `IOfflineService`: